 I’ve written previously about how I perceive reality, and I’ll certainly write more about it in the years ahead.
 By experimenting with different belief systems over the past 15 years, I’ve seen radical changes in my results.
 Last year was my best year ever by far, and I attribute this to developing a model of reality that appears to be in sync with the way reality actually seems to work.
 My model certainly isn’t perfect, but it’s accurate enough that I’m starting to achieve my goals more and more easily.
 I’m working with the rules of the game instead of fighting and resisting them.

 As I mentioned in a previous post, three key qualities to develop in your pursuit of personal growth are self-trust, awareness, and fearlessness.
 Together these three components make up my definition of intelligence.

 While there are many ways to understand reality, my approach is basically that of Jnana Yoga.
 This means that I try to comprehend reality through the mind.
 I try to use my intellect to figure it out.
 Ultimately this boils down to running a lot of personal experiments and noting the results.
 But there are other valid paths to an understanding of reality too.
-If you’re a more heart-focused person, like my wife, then intuition may be a more powerful guide for you than the mind.
+If you’re a more heart-focused person, then intuition may be a more powerful guide for you than the mind.

 If you encounter difficulties in choosing a life purpose, the problem may be further upstream.
 Dive deeper into your understanding of reality.
 Question your beliefs, especially the ones you were taught never to question.
 What if you’re wrong?
 My current beliefs about reality bear little resemblance to those I was raised to adopt.
 Through interaction with the real world, I found my initial beliefs to be inaccurate.
 And that led to more than a decade of searching for truth, one that still continues to this day but which has gotten a lot easier.